mixmastamyk/out/readme.rst

 so is still quite flexible when need be.

 Well, you've heard this before.
-However, *out* tries a bit harder create an easy to use interface, as hopefully demonstrated above.
+However, *out* tries a bit harder create a fun, easy-to-use interface, as hopefully demonstrated above.

 Name